containers/common/docs/containers.conf.5.md

 Number of seconds to wait for container to exit before sending kill signal.

+**exit_command_delay**=300

+Number of seconds to wait for the API process for the exec call before sending exit command mimicing the Docker behavior of 5 minutes (in seconds).

 **tmp_dir**="/run/libpod"

 The path to a temporary directory to store per-boot container.